 Higher Education Options

-Adult education classes provide training for waiters and waitresses in a variety of skills.
-Some of the courses in adult education are food safety courses and customer service.
+Adult education classes can also provide training for waiters and waitresses in a variety of relevant areas, including food safety and customer service.
 They typically take place over several classes with a flexible attendance schedule.